Substance Use Disorder Support

 Addiction/substance use disorder is a chronic brain disease, causing people to have such a strong psychological or physical need for a substance that they will do anything, including risking negative consequences, to meet that need.

-When people become physically addicted to a substance, they may seek it out to stop withdrawal symptoms.
-They may also compulsively seek out substances because their brain can only focus on one thing, putting that substance into their body.
+When people become physically addicted to a substance, they may continue to use in order to stop withdrawal symptoms or because their brain can only focus that substance.
 At this point, using substances becomes a reflex, not a choice.
 The body believes it needs the substance to stay alive and feel healthy, even if the substance is killing the person.

 How to Connect to Treatment

-Many Seattle Public Schools partner with an agency providing onsite mental health and/or substance use treatment.
+Seattle Public Schools partners with an agencies to provide onsite mental health and/or substance use treatment.
 You may call your neighborhood school’s main office, ask which agency provides onsite services, and to be connected to the clinician.
 You may also reach out to one of these agencies directly and connect to services outside of school.
 Seattle Public Schools maintains a list of approved youth substance use disorder agencies in the Seattle area that you can access on the Substance Use Disorder Agencies page.

-Usually, to qualify for substance use treatment, a person will need to complete a substance use assessment.
-This assessment, which can take 1.5 to 2 hours, that determines the severity of a person’s substance use disorder and recommends a type of treatment.
-Insurance will only cover the type of treatment an assessment recommends.
-Sometimes, teens are not comfortable enough to be honest during an assessment, resulting in a recommendation that doesn’t align with their needs.
+To qualify for substance use treatment, a person will typically need to complete a substance use assessment.
+This assessment assesses the severity of a person’s substance use disorder and recommends a type of treatment.

-It is recommended that the agency conducting the substance use assessment ask your child to sign a release of information (ROI), giving you permission to accompany them to the assessment, access the assessment, provide feedback to the assessor, find out what the assessor recommends, etc. The ROI is necessary because the state of Washington allows individuals aged 13 and older to opt in or out of behavioral health treatment.
-Without the ROI, your child and the agency may withhold information.
+It is recommended that the agency completing the substance use assessment ask your child to sign a release of information (ROI), giving you permission to accompany them to the assessment, access the assessment, provide feedback to the assessor, find out what the assessor recommends, etc. The ROI is necessary because the state of Washington allows individuals aged 13 to receive confidential care.
+Without the ROI, your child and the agency might not share information.

 Treatment Options